GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 https://localhost:1338

-Your GG UI will come, login to GG UI with your Gluu Server **admin** credidentals.
+Your GG UI will come, login to GG UI with your Gluu Server **admin** credentials.

 ### Create Consumer